 Union Level Ghost Town | Mecklenburg County, VA

-In the early days here, farming families were spread out in the countryside and would only come ‘into town’ on Saturdays to get their supplies for the upcoming week.
+In the early days here, farming families were spread out in the countryside and would only come “into town” on Saturdays to get their supplies for the upcoming week.
 But this would shift in the early 1800s when a horse and carriage line came to town.
 Travelers needed accommodations and supplies so stores began to pop up.
 By 1836, there were enough regular residents in Union Level that James Bridgeforth applied to be its first postmaster and Union Level was officially on the books.

-In the early 1900s, the Southern Railroad came through town and the town experienced a resurgence in commerce.
-By 1920, there were more than 20 businesses; 4 general stores, 2 barbers, 1 pharmacy, 1 boarding house, a rail road depot, and a motorcycle dealer.
+In the early 1900s, the Southern Railroad came through and the town experienced a resurgence in commerce.
+By 1920, there were more than 20 businesses including 4 general stores, 2 barbers, 1 pharmacy, 1 boarding house, a railroad depot, a dancehall, and a motorcycle dealer.
 It also had a bank, The Bank of Union Level which was established by A.F.
 Drumwright, Ashby Thompson, and Cornelius C.P.
-Jones in 1915.
+Jones (pictured below) in 1915.

 C.P.
 Jones was quite the businessman in Union Level, having also been a seed dealer, and the co-owner of a general store with his brother, John.
-But another big change was going to significantly impact this sweet little town.
+But another big change was going to significantly impact this bustling little town.
 And this one they wouldn’t recover from.

 When The Depression hit in the 1930s, one of its first casualties was C.P.
 Jones’s bank and general store.
 The barber shop, boarding house, and other stores would have to close too.
 Except for a handful of businesses that survived until the 1970s, this town would never look the same.
 By the mid-1980s, the train had stopped running here and in 1990, the post office was closed with mail being rerouted nearby to South Hill.